5 Rs Of Zero Waste: Refuse, Reduce, Reuse, Recycle, Rot

 - Plastic straws – Stainless steel/bamboo straws

-- Food wraps – Prepare your own food in reusable food containers
+- Food wraps – Prepare your food in reusable food containers

 4. Rot